carlos-molina/TECOmate/README.md

 * off-blockchain set: enforced by a smart contract running off-blocchain.

-As shown in the figure, to implement such architeture we integrate several smaet contract technologies and tools.
+As shown in the figure, to implement such architeture we integrate several smart contract technologies and tools.

 <p align="center">